A reviews round-up for Jamie Lloyds’s revival of Harold Pinter’s The Homecoming

 Jamie Lloyd’s fiftieth anniversary production demonstrates the play’s ability to provoke, puzzle, astonish and shock just as much today as when it was first performed.

 Here’s what the critics thought.

-“Fifty years after its London premiere, Harold Pinter’s play continues to puzzle, astonish and delight.
+REVIEWS ROUND-UP“Fifty years after its London premiere, Harold Pinter’s play continues to puzzle, astonish and delight.
 An unexpected family reunion retains its power to shock and haunt in Jamie Lloyd’s bold, impeccably acted and psychologically astute revival.
 Far from treating it as a revered theatrical specimen preserved in aspic, Jamie Lloyd’s excellent revival offers a fresh approach to the play without in any way violating the rhythms of Pinter’s text.”
 Michael Billington

 "What on earth was that?
 It’s good to know that, half a century after it first put Harold Pinter at the forefront of British drama, this 1965 play can still leave audiences so provoked, puzzled and, finally, pleased.
 Jamie Lloyd’s 50th-anniversary revival is less museum piece, more cheese dream.
 With its stark but colourful expressionist staging, its swirling bursts of Mod music and its sharp Sixties threads, this is Pinter goes Kafka, domestic drama goes haunted-house horror.
 Once you give up your futile quest for someone to feel comfortable with, it all clicks into gear.
 It’s a colourful, horrible, sometimes horribly funny evening that time has not tamed."
 Dominic Maxwell